izabellaszabo/BattleTank/README.md

 # BattleTank
 An open world head-to-head tank fight, with simple AI, terrain, and advanced control systems in UE4.

-Based on a tutorial by Tom Looman on Udemy.
+Based on a tutorial by Ben Tristem on Udemy.